 Speed boat tour

 Book a tour with one of the companies that offer boat tours and enjoy speeding through the Gulf.
 The best way to watch the wonders of Abu Dhabi is from the water.
-The boat will make stops along the way so the guide can comment on the attractions – and, if you get lucky you might see a pod of dolphins on the way!
+The boat will make stops along the way in order for the guide to comment on the attractions.
+If you get lucky you might be able to see a pod of dolphins during the tour!

 What to bring to Abu Dhabi